 Depending on your flight, most likely you will arrive in Gdansk in the morning or midday.
-Check into your hotel and get settled.
+Consider booking a private transfer to your hotel.
+Once you arrive at your hotel, check in and get settled.
 Only take a nap if you desperately need one.
 It’s better to drink some coffee and stay awake so you can adjust to the time change as quickly as possible.

 Gdansk is a great starting point for your trip through Poland because it’s a low-key city with most sites being located right within the historic old town.

 The best thing to do on your first day in Gdansk is to stroll along Dlugi Targ (also called the Long Market or the Royal Way).
 This is the main thoroughfare through Gdansk.